FAQ – What Happens Before, During and After a Lawsuit is Filed?

 - The attorneys give “opening statements.”
 An opening statement is a presentation of what claims are being made and what evidence will support the claims.
 The plaintiff’s attorney goes first and then the defense attorney.

 - The plaintiff will present his or her witnesses first.
 The attorney who calls the witnesses usually presents testimony through “direct examination.”
 At the conclusion of direct examination, the other attorney has the opportunity to question the witness.
 This is called cross-examination.
 To learn more go to What is Cross-Examination?
 This can be followed up by re-direct and re-cross examination.
 An attorney is allowed to call the opposing party or an adverse witness under Evidence Code section 776 and cross-examine the witness before the other side does direct examination.
 The advantage of cross- examination is that the attorney can ask “leading” questions, which are questions that suggest the answer and questions that can restrict the witness to “yes” and “no” answers.
 During questioning on direct and cross-examination, the attorney not asking questions can object.
-To learn more go to What Are Trial Objections?
+Most people would like to have a better understanding of Trial Objections.
+You can learn more by going to this page: What Are Trial Objections?

 - After the plaintiff has presented his or her evidence, the plaintiff will rest.
 The defense can then present evidence through its witnesses.
 The defense attorney will call its witnesses and conduct direct examination.
 The plaintiff’s attorney will then cross- examine the defendant’s witnesses.